The Lakeshore Review

 We accept resubmissions, even for the same issue, provided that (a) you had purchased an optional critique from us, and (b) you revised the original submission in light of that critique.

-Publication Dates, Reading Windows, & Turnaround Times
+Reading Windows and Turnaround Times

 The Lakeshore Review publishes three times each year — in January, May, and September.
-We accept submissions year-round and aim to respond to all queries within a fortnight.

 Reading windows are as follows: